 If the implement gives a dull “thud”, the cracks are probably just surface fissure cracks and simply need to be cut and filled.
 If the chisel gives a ringing or hollow sound, that means the render is “blown” and would need to be taken off and replaced to match.

-Removing hollow render is essential if exterior decoration is to be carried out.
+Removing hollow render is essential if exterior paint and decoration is to be carried out.

-Would NPA textured wall coatings be flexible enough to cure the cracking?
+Would a textured exterior wall coating be flexible enough to cure major cracking?

-I won’t beat about the bush here, no they won’t.
+I won’t beat about the bush here, no it won’t.

 Is is safe to buy a home that has been underpinned?

 In most cases yes it is but you would be advised to pay for a very good structural survey BEFORE you make an offer, to reassure yourself the job has been done right and it will not happen again.